pronoym99/Password-generator/README.md

-# Password Manager
+#Password Manager
-A sleek password manager for your desktop built using PyQt
+Your sleek CLI Password manager built using PyInquirer